Living by Rules - Glenn Conjurske

 No?
 And what then was the Bible written for?
 Why are we told, “Let him that stole steal no more: but rather let him labour, working with his hands the thing which is good, that he may have to give to him that needeth”?
 (Eph.
 4:28).
 Why are we told to lay not up for ourselves treasures on the earth, to speak the truth, to forsake not the assembling of ourselves together, to put off all malice, to obey those who have the rule over us, to honor all men, to obey our parents, to love our wives or obey our husbands?
 Are not these rules which are given of God to lead us?

 Chafer and all his kind are extremely careful to reiterate everywhere that we cannot keep the commandments of God by our own strength, or “in the energy of the flesh,” but if this is so, what of it?
 Am I therefore not to keep them at all?
-If God tells me to labor, working with my hands, I simply do so, because God tells me to, and never trouble my head about whether I am doing it “in the energy of the flesh,” being certain meanwhile of this, that if I neglect or decline to do it, on the plea of inability, or unwillingness, or any other plea whatsoever, I am most certainly acting “in the energy of the flesh.”
+If God tells me to labor, working with my hands, I simply do so because God tells me to, and never trouble my head about whether I am doing it “in the energy of the flesh,” being certain, meanwhile, of this—that if I neglect or decline to do it, on the plea of inability, or unwillingness, or any other plea whatsoever, I am most certainly acting “in the energy of the flesh.”

-But we are told we must be led and empowered of the Spirit, that it is not ours to do the work, but God’s to do it in us.
+But we are told we must be led and empowered by the Spirit, that it is not ours to do the work, but God’s to do it in us.
 Chafer writes, “The divine standards for the believer’s character and conduct are superhuman.
 This is reasonable since he is a citizen of heaven.
-The superhuman manner of life is to be lived by the enabling, supernatural power of the Spirit. … He is not exhorted to attempt to do what the Spirit alone can do; he is rather to maintain the attitude of co-operation with, and yieldedness to, and dependence on, the Spirit.”2 Very well, then: sit in your rocking chair, fold your hands, and “yield” to the Spirit of God till he moves your hands to milk your cows or to saw your wood.
+The superhuman manner of life is to be lived by the enabling, supernatural power of the Spirit. … He is not exhorted to attempt to do what the Spirit alone can do; he is rather to maintain the attitude of cooperation with, and yieldedness to, and dependence on, the Spirit.”
+Very well, then: sit in your rocking chair, fold your hands, and “yield” to the Spirit of God till he moves your hands to milk your cows or to saw your wood.
 I will come to see you in a year, and will find a skeleton in your rocking chair, with its hands still folded.

 And I must object to the subtle sophistry of all of this.
 It looks very plausible to say that we cannot keep the commandments of God, and are not exhorted to attempt what God alone can do, but this sets aside half of the New Testament with one stroke.
 The fact is, we are continually exhorted not only to attempt, but to do.
 Chafer’s doctrine is indefensible.
 The plain fact is, no man ever yet obeyed the commandments of God except by his own volition.
 If we “yield” to God, we do this precisely by choosing to obey his commandments, and acting upon that choice.
 Any other sort of “yielding” to God is mere delusion.

 For what purpose does Mr. Chafer suppose “the commandments of God” exist?
 “The grace-manner of life in the Spirit,” he says, “will be lived according to the grace teachings.
 These teachings, or principles of life, are written both to prepare the Christian for an intelligent walk in the Spirit, and to furnish a norm by which he may compare his daily life with the divine ideal.
 The grace teachings are not laws; they are suggestions.
-They are not demands; they are beseechings.”3
+They are not demands; they are beseechings.”

 This may appear plausible enough, so long as he employs his unscriptural terminology of “grace teachings” and “grace-manner of life,” but what will he do with “the commandments of God”?
 Are these only suggestions?
 Are they not demands?
 That Paul understood the difference between law and grace we can scarcely doubt, yet he speaks of keeping the commandments of God.
 It is Paul who says, “Circumcision is nothing, and uncircumcision is nothing, but the keeping of the commandments of God” (I Cor.
-7:19)—-the plain and only possible meaning of which is, “the keeping of the commandments of God is something.”
+7:19)—the plain and only possible meaning of which is, “the keeping of the commandments of God is something.”
 That some of the “teachings of grace” are suggestions or beseechings we do not deny.
 So are some of the “teachings of the law.”
 Does this prove that there are no commandments in the law?
 No more do the suggestions of the New Testament prove that there are no commandments under grace.
 If a father sometimes advises his son, is this proof that he never commands him?

-But no man with a system so flagrantly contradictory to both sense and Scripture as Chafer’s is can be altogether consistent with himself.
-He grants in various ways that we are to keep the commandments of God, when he speaks unguardedly.
+But no man with a system so flagrantly contradictory to both sense and Scripture as Chafer’s can be altogether consistent with himself.
+He grants in various ways that we are to keep the commandments of God when he speaks unguardedly.
 Yet when he explicitly sets forth his particular theses, he all but denies it, saying we are not exhorted to attempt it, that the commandments are only suggestions, and given only that we might compare our progress with the standard.
-God, in other words, has given to us a detailed book of instructions and maps for our journey, and then put us into the back seat, to do the driving himself.
-If we ask what we are to do with the book, we are told that we may use it to compare our progress with the standard—-to pass judgement, in other words, not upon our own work, but upon the work of the Holy Spirit within us.
+God, in other words, has given us a detailed book of instructions and maps for our journey, and then put us into the back seat, to do the driving himself.
+If we ask what we are to do with the book, we are told that we may use it to compare our progress with the standard—to pass judgment, in other words, not upon our own work, but upon the work of the Holy Spirit within us.
 Duty, obedience, resolve, choice, determination, and everything else human, is rigidly excluded, with the single exception of yielding.
-But in maintaining that single responsibility, he in effect gives up his whole ground, for this yielding is certainly as “superhuman” as anything else which God requires of us, and if we are able by any means whatsoever to do this, by the same token and in the same manner we may do all.
+But in maintaining that single responsibility, he in effect gives up his whole ground, for this yielding is certainly as “superhuman” as anything else which God requires of us, and if we are able by any means whatsoever to do this, by the same token and in the same manner, we may do all.
 The plain fact is, in spite of all his subtle endeavors to eliminate it, in the end he makes the whole process of our sanctification dependent precisely and entirely upon our own responsibility and our own act.
 Not that his system is therefore harmless.
 No, for with a wisdom far in advance of Scripture he substitutes that one act for every other duty, and the natural tendency of this is to leave all else undone.

 That the righteousness of the law is to be fulfilled in us, but not by us, is the contention of C. I. Scofield (Chafer’s mentor) and all the deluded adherents of a one-sided grace theology.
 This, I say, is delusion.
 If God works “in us,” it is first “to will” and then “to do” of his good pleasure.
 We ourselves must both will it and do it, or it will never be done at all.
 He moves us to do his will, and this he does in no other way than by moving us to will to do it.
 This he does, not merely by some secretive operation directly upon our will, but through our hearts and minds and consciences, by the commandments and admonitions of his word, and by chastening us in the event that we neither do nor will to do them.
 He no more directly or supernaturally moves our wills to choose, than he supernaturally moves our hands to do.
 He leads us by his commandments, and by the rod of his discipline, which is proof enough that these commandments are not mere “suggestions.”
 God did not move Abraham’s feet to go to Canaan, but moved his will to choose to do so, by binding his conscience with a peremptory command, and drawing his heart with an alluring promise.
 Abraham chose to go, and moved his own feet to do so, and Paul’s description of this is that “By faith he obeyed, and he went out.”
 And he did not trouble himself all the way to Canaan as to whether he was acting in the flesh or the Spirit.